Folium Systems

 Keep lifecycle records for every AI worker

 A serious AI estate should know which models, agents, routes, databases, and automations are active, experimental, parked, retired, or replaced.
-Folium builds lifecycle records with owner, purpose, compatibility, training or evaluation evidence, promotion decision, rollback path, and deactivation notes.
+Folium builds lifecycle records with owner, purpose, compatibility, training or evaluation records, promotion decision, rollback path, and deactivation notes.

 • model owner grid